What are risky & invalid contacts?

 Invalid: These contacts have an invalid email address, and therefore there is no use in sending emails to these contacts.
 It's strongly suggested never to send emails to invalid contacts because it causes bounced emails that eventually affect your sender reputation.

-If you're facing issues with accuracy with our email verification or your emails are getting bounced even after using a valid list in the email campaign, please reach out to us at [email protected] or schedule a call with us by clicking here.
+If you're facing issues with accuracy with our email verification or your emails are getting bounced even after using a valid list in the email campaign, please reach out to us at [email protected].